This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 Get Matched with a Leading Birth Injury Attorney in Your Area

-Of course, the amount the defendant is willing to settle on will depend on how severe your child’s disorder is.[3]
+Of course, the amount the defendant is willing to settle on will depend on how severe your child’s disorder is and the degree of their negligence.

 For example, your child has a mild case of cerebral palsy and doesn’t require much medical care.
 In that case, the settlement amount will be lower than that of a child with severe cerebral palsy and a host of associated disorders.

-There aren’t clear-cut guidelines that attorneys go by when determining the case value of a cerebral palsy case.
+There aren’t clear-cut guidelines that attorneys follow when determining the value of a cerebral palsy case.
 Numerous factors help them determine the best settlement amount, including:

 - The child’s medical bills, including past, present, and future